perimosocordiae/blau/README.md

 This repository contains:
  - a Rust implementation of the core Blau game logic
  - a Python binding to the Rust code
- - a web UI for playing Blau online
  - a self-play script for testing Blau agents

 ## Usage